Policy

 The Superintendent is authorized to seek collection of delinquent debt owed the District to the fullest extent of the law.

-To participate in the Local Debt Recovery Program through the Illinois Office of the Comptroller (IOC), an intergovernmental agreement (IGA) between the District and the IOC must be in existence.
-The IGA establishes the terms under which the District may refer delinquent debt owed it over to the IOC for an offset (deduction).
-Then IOC may execute an offset of the amount of the delinquent debt owed to the District from a future payment that the State makes to an individual or entity responsible for paying the delinquent debt.
+A Local Debt Recovery Program may be available through the Illinois Office of the Comptroller (IOC).
+To participate in it, an intergovernmental agreement (IGA) between the District and the IOC must be in existence.
+The IGA establishes the terms under which the District may refer delinquent debt to the IOC for an offset (deduction).
+The IOC may execute an offset, in the amount of the delinquent debt owed to the District, from a future payment that the State makes to an individual or entity responsible for paying the delinquent debt.

 The Superintendent or designee shall execute the requirements of the IGA.
 While executing the requirements of the IGA, the Superintendent or designee is responsible, without limitation, for each of the following: